If you’re a trainee or early career teacher, you know how important it is to build your confidence and skills.

 - Build your confidence and mastery in reading instruction.

-- Get practical, evidence-based support to improve your practice.
+- Get individual feedback to improve your practice.

 - Build great experience to set you apart in future teaching interviews, showing your commitment to improving training for future teachers.